Upcoming Scientific Fieldwork: 2019 and Beyond

 DOES ‘GREEN’ INFRASTRUCTURE WORK? | Monitoring Bronx streets and parks | ONGOING

 In New York’s Hudson Valley, the extreme ranges of many southern tree species intersect those of northern species.
 With warming climate, some northerners such as sugar maples and beeches may already be getting edged out, as oaks and hickories move in.
 In order to study the possible effects on forests, plant physiologist Kevin Griffin has wired trees in the lower Hudson Valley’s Black Rock Forest with instruments that transmit daily changes in growth to his lab.
 The network may soon expand to suburban Lamont-Doherty Earth Observatory, and the main Columbia campus, in Manhattan.
 Griffin plans frequent field trips with students to examine forest ecology in both urban and natural settings.
-Black Rock Forest Real-Time Growth Page / How Climate Affects New York Plants and Animals / Urban Trees of the Future
+Earth Institute article on the research / New Yorker article on the research / Black Rock Forest Real-Time Growth Page / Urban Trees of the Future

 POISONED GARDENS | Testing soil for lead, Brooklyn, Pelham, N.Y. | ONGOING

 Lead has long been banned from paint and other common products, but still lurks in urban soils, presenting a danger.
 PhD candidate Franziska Landes has developed a fast-results test kit, which she and collaborators including Brian Mailloux of Barnard College are using to test backyards, gardens and parkland around heavily industrialized Greenpoint, Brooklyn, and other areas.
 They are also working this summer with high-school students in suburban Pelham, N.Y., to test both soil and water for lead.
 Article on the project

 NEUROSCIENCE AND VOLCANOES | Experiments with artificial lava in a biomedical lab | ONGOING